FuelLabs/fuels-rs/README.md

 mdbook serve
 ```

-To view the docs, navigate to the localhost address outputted by `mdbook`.
+To view the docs, navigate to the localhost address output by `mdbook`, which is http://localhost:3000/ by default.

 You can build the book by running: